demalexx/timesheets/README.md

 These shortcuts work only with Jira lines.

-## Info about how much time is worked today in status bar
+## Info about how much time is worked today and this week in status bar

 This info is shown automatically.
 Updating is triggered by following events: